cloudblue/connect-eaas-core/docs/migration_guide.md

 ### Response classes

-In version 1 the response classes used to return the result of processing an event were:
+In SDK version 1, the response classes are used to return event processing results:

 ``` python title="EaaS SDK v1" hl_lines="1-7"
 from connect.eaas.extension import (